Elementary school (grades K-5) · Dexter, MO

 How many students attend Central Elem.?

 Central Elem. has 447 students enrolled.
-It is a elementary school in DEXTER, MO.
+It is an elementary school in Dexter, MO.

 What is the student-teacher ratio at Central Elem.?